Propagation of Singularity with Normally Hyperbolic Trapping: Microlocal Analysis

 First, we show that only the case $\mk{f}=0$ need to be considered.
 In (\ref{inv_1}), write each $W_i$ as

-where $c_{i\tau} \in C^{\infty}(Z)$ and $\bar{W}_i\tau=0$.
+where $c_{i\tau} \in \mathcal{C}^{\infty}(Z)$ and $\bar{W}_i\tau=0$.
 Smoothness on the compactified space implies $c_{i\tau}$ and all of its derivatives are bounded.
 Consequently, we substitute (\ref{wi}) into the left hand side of (\ref{inv_1}) and expand.
 The final expression is a sum of terms of the form $\partial_\tau^{\mk{f}'}\bar{W}_{i1}\bar{W}_{i2}...a$ with a bounded function coefficient in front of it (possibly with different $\mk{f}'$ for different terms).
-Since the right hand side of both (\ref{diff_1}) and (\ref{inv_1}) are independent of $\tau$, and all $\partial_\tau$ can be commuted to the front, hence in the proof of their equivalence, we can consider the $\mk{f}=0$ case first and then add $\partial_\tau$ to (\ref{diff_1}) or each term of the expanded (\ref{inv_1}).
+Since the right hand sides of both (\ref{diff_1}) and (\ref{inv_1}) are independent of $\tau$, and all $\partial_\tau$ can be commuted to the front, we can consider the $\mk{f}=0$ case first and then add $\partial_\tau$ to (\ref{diff_1}) or each term of the expanded (\ref{inv_1}).
 In the proof below, we assume $\mk{f}=0$.